Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON01/LESSON01-player.md

 ===========

-## Objective
-Install AEM Screens player

 ## Tasks

+1. Install

-1. Install from MacOS DMG file
+1.1 from MacOS DMG file

 ![Image of ex1 outcome](../../Resources/Picture1.png)

+1.2 for Chrome (on a mac or windows)

+- open chrome://extensions/
+- drag the file AEMScreensPlayer.crx into the chrome browser
+- open chrome://apps & double click on AEM Screens Player

 2. Starting AEM Screens Player